-Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner, which earns 4.6 stars from Amazon shoppers.
+Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner.
 It comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
 Simply saturate the wood decking evenly and let it dry on its own—no scrubbing or even mopping required.
 Mildewcide in the solution will kill and remove any existing mold, and help prevent future mold, moss, and mildew growth.
 One gallon treats up to 2,250 square feet, it comes in a four-pack.
-Available on Amazon.